hasnatt/music-task/README.md

 Example endpoint (feel free to interacr)
 https://kxk44df7n2.execute-api.eu-west-2.amazonaws.com/test/transactions?artist=kid%20cudi&song=sad%20people&amount=5

-Please note we can only reccommend songs that have been fetched by the lyrics.ovh API, executed in the LDA model and stored in AWS.
+Please note we can only recommend songs that have been fetched by the lyrics.ovh API, executed in the LDA model and stored in AWS.
 The intention is the system gathers more knowledge over time for a more accurate model.

 ### Example JSON Respone